IDLabMedia/dyn-lf-renderer/preprocessor/README.md

 ffmpeg -i <input.ext> -pix_fmt yuv420p10le -f rawvideo output.yuv
 ```
 The [`decompress_depth.sh`](./decompress_depth.sh) script transforms all `*_depth.mp4` files to yuv.
-If the names of the depth files end in `.mp4` in the json file, their `.yuv` counterpart will tried to be loaded instead.
+If the names of the depth files end in `.mp4` in the json file, their `.yuv` counterpart will try to be loaded instead.
 Otherwise should the name of the depth video match the name in the json file.

 ### Folder layout